prathi912/rdc-imr/README.md

 -   **Admin Oversight:** Super-admins can manage the entire EMR lifecycle, from adding new funding calls to tracking evaluation outcomes.

 ### 4. User Profiles & Publication Tracking
 -   **Public Profiles:** Faculty can maintain a public-facing profile showcasing their research contributions, projects, and a comprehensive list of their publications.
+This profile is viewable by administrators and assigned evaluators.
 -   **Publication Management:** A dedicated system for faculty to add, edit, and delete their research papers.
 The system intelligently handles co-authors, ensuring a single paper entry appears on the profiles of all its authors to reduce data redundancy.
 -   **Automated Co-Author Linking:** When adding a paper, the system automatically checks for existing users or staff members by their university email, linking profiles and fetching names to streamline the process.